 |Real Estate 7||yes||$59|

 It is important to know that the theme you choose can integrate third-party plugins that make the IDX integration of your MLS possible.
-I discussed how you can integrate your MLS into WordPress via IDX plugins in this article.
+In this article, I discussed integrating your MLS into WordPress via IDX plugins.

-You don’t want to just select a free theme and then later find out that you will have to manually add and update all your MLS property listings.
+You don’t want to just select a free theme and later find out that you must manually add and update all your MLS property listings.

 Does WordPress Support IDX?

-This leads to our next basic question.
+This leads to our next fundamental question.
 Does WordPress support IDX?

-You may have already deduced this from what I discussed previously and could understand that you can customize and extend a WordPress-powered website almost in an unlimited way.
+You may have already deduced this from what I discussed previously and could understand that you can almost unlimitedly customize and extend a WordPress-powered website.